clemsonciti/palmetto-examples/namd/README.md

 ## NAMD

 NAMD is a molecular dynamics simulation software written in charm++.
 Currently namd/2.14 is available on the palmetto cluster.
-The user guide for NAMD/2.14 can be found here: https://www.ks.uiuc.edu/Research/namd/2.14/ug/
+The user guide for NAMD/2.14 can be found here: https://www.ks.uiuc.edu/Research/namd/2.14/ug/.
+We noticed some newer versions for NAMD is available.
+If you need help installation of the latest version, please contact the RCDE team.

 ~~~
 $ module avail namd